josh-works/josh-works.github.io/_pages/projects.md

 I also spend time pursuing "having fun with friends", and that looks like lots of shared meals, or the occasional back-yard outdoor movie-night. (🤞 for more of that).

+### Placeholder for [big ongoing investment in Golden that needs a lot of explaining]

+It's a long story.
+It starts with Robert Moses.
+Ends with me agreeing to spend a meaningful amount of money every month ($1575) to prevent next-door neighbors from getting evicted.

+Felt like the right thing to do then, and it still feels like the right thing to do now.
+More on this later.

 ### Living an as-enjoyable-as-possible existence

 The last few years have been _profoundly_ difficult, for everyone.
 Even before the pandemic, myself, family, and close friends were greatly affected by death and disease, and how quickly lives can change, with a diagnoses, a heart attack, an accident.
 I enjoy "banking joy", and am attuned to what kinds of things lead to joy, satisfaction, rest, laughter, peace, appreciation, and beauty.

+I enjoy physical activity, and anything that feels like "gardening" in/around Golden/Denver.
+Small investments that might grow into something beautiful.

 ### I am deeply concerned about beauty

 Ugh.
 I need to expand on this in more depth.
 I care a lot about it.
 Beauty corresponds with so many good things (healthy ecosystems tend to be beautiful, for example) it's worth always pursuing along side whatever else you've got going on.

 Create beauty, yes, but first be able to recognize it.
-[Beauty is closely related to wonder and curiosity](https://josh.works/driven-by-compression-progress-novelty-humor-interestingness-curiosity-creativity)
+[Beauty is closely related to wonder and curiosity](https://josh.works/driven-by-compression-progress-novelty-humor-interestingness-curiosity-creativity).
+Christopher Alexander cares a lot about it, expands on the concepts in [A Pattern Language: Towns, Buildings, Construction](https://www.amazon.com/Pattern-Language-Buildings-Construction-Environmental/dp/0195019199) and [The Timeless Way of Building](https://www.amazon.com/Timeless-Way-Building-Christopher-Alexander/dp/0195024028/ref=pd_bxgy_sccl_1/144-1216185-6526842?pd_rd_w=DshvC&content-id=amzn1.sym.7757a8b5-874e-4a67-9d85-54ed32f01737&pf_rd_p=7757a8b5-874e-4a67-9d85-54ed32f01737&pf_rd_r=V2PSNKFRV1FHPZP3H4BW&pd_rd_wg=qOa8d&pd_rd_r=a46fbe02-fb2f-49e9-a3e8-cc8277ff3b66&pd_rd_i=0195024028&psc=1).

+These are "primary motivating concerns" for me.
+I'm happy to spend time and effort on projects related to beauty, across large swaths of time.

 ## Software projects